-Dean Hamer is an Emmy Award winning filmmaker and New York Times Book of the Year author with a long history in communicating complex and controversial ideas to diverse publics.
-His first film THE PREACHER AND THE POET was a winner of the PBS Independent Lens Online Shorts Festival.
-In 2004 he formed Qwaves with partner Joe Wilson to make documentaries that emanate from the voices of those on the outside, that inspire creativity, that incite us to abandon our comfortable role as spectators and compel us to question and to act.
-Their provocative documentaries about often overlooked social issues.
-Their short films were part of the pioneering days of citizen-generated content on the Internet and cable television, have won jury and audience awards and official selection at film festivals around the world, and received widespread attention for their role in promoting social change..
+Dean Hamer is an Emmy Award-winning filmmaker, New York Times Book of the Year author and NIH scientist emeritus with a long history in communicating complex and controversial ideas to diverse publics.
+He formed Qwaves with partner Joe Wilson to make documentaries that emanate from the voices of those on the outside, that inspire creativity, that incite us to abandon our comfortable role as spectators and compel us to question and to act.
+Their provocative documentaries about often overlooked social issue were part of the pioneering days of citizen-generated content on the Internet and cable television, have won jury and audience awards and official selection at film festivals around the world, and received widespread attention for their role in promoting social change..

-OUT IN THE SILENCE, the first feature film from Qwaves, premiered at the Human Rights Watch International Film festival at Lincoln Center to great critical acclaim.
-With support from the Pennsylvania Public Television Network, Sundance Documentary Film program and Fledgling Fund, it has been widely distributed through PBS, multiple digital portals, and over 1000 community screenings, becoming part of a national movement to open dialogue, counter school bullying, and support fairness and equality for all in small towns and rural communities.
+OUT IN THE SILENCE, the first feature film from Qwaves, premiered at the Human Rights Watch International Film festival at Lincoln Center to critical acclaim.
+With support from the Sundance Documentary Film program and Fledgling Fund, it has been widely distributed through PBS, multiple digital portals, and over 1000 community screenings, becoming part of a national movement to open dialogue, counter school bullying, and support fairness and equality for all in small towns and rural communities.

 In addition to his film work, Hamer is the author of several best selling nonfiction books including The Science of Desire and The God Gene, a consultant for the BBC and Discovery channels, and a sought-after lecturer and frequent guest on TV documentaries and news shows including Nightline and Oprah.
-He lives on the north shore of Oahu, Hawai'i, where he has collaborated with local filmmakers on films about ocean life including JOY RIDE, which premiered on Waikiki Beach at the Hawai'i International Film Festival.
+He lives on the north shore of O'ahu and is actively involved in local community affairs and education.